inspire-eu-validation/download-service/sos-pre-defined/extended-capabilities.md

 # Extended capabilities

-**Purpose**: Check that the INSPIRE extended metadata is provided using the elements defined in the INSPIRE ExtendedCapabilities
+**Purpose**: Check that the INSPIRE extended metadata is provided using the Metadata URL element or it is defined in the INSPIRE ExtendedCapabilities
 XML Schema for ISO 19142.
-The purpose of this test is to verify that the INSPIRE ExtendedCapabilities root element is included in the SOS GetCapabilities response and that the contents of the root element are valid according to the XML Schema for the INSPIRE SOS ExtendedCapabilities.

 **Prerequisites**